gintonicweb/reorder/README.md

 # Reorder plugin for CakePHP

-Reorder all the values of a database field from the attached table when a change occures on that field in any rows of the table.
 Reorder a database field according to changes occuring on that field.
+A change can happen from a deleted or inserted row.
+It can also come from the modification of the chosen field of any existing row.

 ## Installation